 Fidelity Balanced Trust is authorised to operate as a Unit Trust under the Securities Industry Act, 2016 (Act 929), and is duly licensed by the Securities and Exchange Commission.
 The registered office is located at Ridge Tower, 10 Ambassadorial Enclave, West Ridge, Accra.
 The Unit Trust is an open-ended collective investment scheme that receives contributions from investors and invests same on their behalf.
 The unit trust was launched and began operations on 1 October 2019.
-The financial statements of the Trust for the 15 month period ended 31 December 2020 were authorised for issue on 30th June 2021.
+The financial statements of the Trust for the year ended 31 December 2021 were authorised for issue on 17 May 2022.